1983–84 NCAA Division I men's ice hockey season

 The 1983–84 NCAA Division I men's ice hockey season began in October 1983 and concluded with the 1984 NCAA Division I Men's Ice Hockey Tournament's championship game on March 24, 1984 at the Olympic Center in Lake Placid, New York.
 This was the 37th season in which an NCAA ice hockey championship was held and is the 90th year overall where an NCAA school fielded a team.

 Notre Dame demoted their program to club status for this season but returned to the Division I ranks the following year.

+Season Outlook

+Pre-season polls

+The top teams in the nation.

+The WMPL poll was voted on by coaches before the start of the season.
+The College Hockey Statistics Bureau (CHSB) / WDOM poll was voted on by media after the season started.

+This was the last season WDOM would release the CHSB poll.